Blog

 Beverages bring out different dimensions of cherry’s flavor—especially when used in cocktails or dessert pairings.

-Bourbon & Whiskey: Add cherry syrup or muddled cherries for Old Fashioneds
+• Bourbon and Whiskey: Add cherry syrup or muddled cherries for Old Fashioneds

-Coffee & Chocolate Drinks: Cherries and cocoa are always a hit
+• Coffee and Chocolate Drinks: Cherries and cocoa are always a hit

-Read this: 10 Best Cocktails with Cherry Recipes to Try Today
+Read this: 10 Best Mocktails with Cherry Recipes to Try Today

 Recipe: Cherry Balsamic Glazed Chicken